Ahmed-964/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-this the readme file of the alx repo i am now making shell basics project
+In this repo, you will find all the scipts for 00x0-shell_basics